Saurabh16T/posts-api-task/README.md

+Project start steps :

+1. npm i (to install all dependencies)
+2. create .env file and put actual values, .env.example file is already there for refernce
+3. node server.js or npm start
+4. to see api docs go to swagger by - `${base_url}/api-docs`

+Code details :

 Clean and modular Node.js code structure for Posts APIs (add, get, filter).

 Well-documented using Swagger for clear and interactive API docs.